rearc-data/nppes-npi-registry-data-cms/README.md

 <img src="./rearc_logo_rgb.png" alt="Rearc Logo" title="Rearc Logo" height="52" />
 </a>

-Order and Referring Medicare Data | CMS
+Data Dissmenination | CMS
 =========================
 You can subscribe to the AWS Data Exchange product utilizing the automation featured in this repository by visiting

 Main Overview
 -------------

-This release provides information of medical specialists, physicians and other healthcare professionals who can be consulted by those in the Medicare program released by the Centers for Medicare & Medicaid Services (CMS).
+This release provides information of NPPES health care providers.

 Centers for Medicare & Medicaid provide substantial amounts of data to the public about their programs, various health care topics, and care